Gong.

 First principles of sound

-There is nothing woo about working with sound for ‘healing’, relaxation, stress-reduction etc. As a species we have been working with sound for millenia and most of us will have had some sort of ultrasound at some stage in our lives.
+There is nothing woo about working with sound for ‘healing’, relaxation, stress-reduction etc. As a species we have been working with sound for millenia and most of us will have had some sort of ultrasound or infrasound treatment over the course of our lives.
 That’s to say nothing of the power of sound as music.
 Sound is simply, scientifically, a form of energy that travels in waves created by vibrations.
 These vibrations propagate through a medium (like air, water, or solids) and are detected by our ears, allowing us to perceive sound.
 Everything in the universe - all matter - is made of vibrational particles.
 We are all vibrational bodies that respond and resonate, to sound waves.
-We can work with different vibrational frequencies (measured in Hz) to open routeways to healing and new body-knowings, as well as simply to enjoy ourselves.
+We can work with different vibrational frequencies (measured in Hz) to open routeways to healing and new body-knowings, as well as simply to enjoy ourselves and achieve a state of calm and rest.
 You can make it as mystical and esoteric as you like depending on your beliefs.
 My job is to bring you sound.

 I have seen and experienced first hand the physical, emotional and psychological benefits of sound work.
 I am excited by the way sound as energy can work a mysterious magic, underpinned by the science of resonant frequencies of materials and matter, and entrainment.
 But my sound therapeutic practice is also inherently nested (and insured) within an ethical framework offered by my psychotherapy membership body.
 As such, I offer it as an exploratory and, at times, revelatory method, but always as a complement to other treatments when it comes to medical conditions.